 Unique to the Warrnambool region is the Connect Program for Year 9 students.
 This program specifically caters for the needs of Year 9 students.
 It serves as a bridge to the final three years of schooling by incorporating a wide range of excellent developmental opportunities including the completion of the Duke of Edinburgh Bronze Award, a week-long community service tour and a five-day expedition along the Great South-West Walk.
 Click here to find out more about this program.

 The Year 10 program is aimed at preparing students for VCE and the increased academic demands that will be required.
 Students complete the compulsory subjects of the Australian Curriculum as well as some school-based electives.
-They are introduced to the rigors of the VCE by completing one subject at Unit 1 & 2 level and have an opportunity to pursue a VET in Schools course at South West TAFE.
+They are introduced to the rigors of the VCE by completing one subject at Unit 1 & 2 form a selected range of subjects.

 Since King’s College began offering VCE programs in 2002, students have consistently achieved some of the best results in the South West.